luvies/rbpi-temp-readings/README.md

 # RBPi Temperature Readings
 This is a personal project that I'm making for my step-dad.
-The server is written in TypeScript and runs on Node.js, using Express.js and TypeORM as the main web and data libraries.
-The target database is MariaDB.
+It provides a server and client that can be used to store sensor data and historical readings.

+## Server
+- Node.js
+- TypeScript
+- Express.js
+- TypeORM

+Default database: sql.js.

+## Client
+- React
+- TypeScript & TSX